code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

         connection.close()
         print("Connection closed")

-Creating a Subscriber
+Creating a Consumer
 --------------------

-Create a file named ``subscriber.py`` with the following content:
+Create a file named ``consumer.py`` with the following content:

 .. code-block:: python